 Step 1.
 First, download CrystalDiskInfo on your PC and launch it.

 Step 2.
-On the application interface, look under the “Health Status.”
+On the application interface, look under “Health Status.”
 Here, you will find a health percentage that informs you about your SSD’s remaining life.
 The higher the Health Status percentage, the longer your SSD will last.

 Now, look at the top right for “Total Host Writes.”
 This shows how much total data has ever been written to this drive.
 If this figure is about 350TB, then you should note that half of the life of your SSD is already completed.
 And if you notice this figure nearby 700TB, you’ll regularly backup your drive to an external drive or just consider replacing it.